• 100 days best price guarantee

 How the time change affects traffic.

-Various studies show an increase in the rate of traffic accidents immediately after the switch to daylight saving time.
-This is mainly attributed to the relative sleep deprivation experienced by many people due to the "lost" hour, as well as the fact that more trips are made at dawn or in the dark.
-Although not all studies come to this conclusion, it seems very sensible to prepare well for the switch to Central European Summer Time (CEST) in spring (See Tips for Daylight Saving Time), or at least leave the car in the garage on the Monday after the switch.
+Various studies show an increase in the rate of road accidents immediately after the changeover to summer time.
+This is mainly attributed to the relative lack of sleep that many people experience due to the 'stolen' hour, but also to the fact that more journeys are made at dusk or in the dark.
+Even if not all studies come to this conclusion, it seems to make sense to prepare well for the changeover to Central European Summer Time (CEST) in spring (see tips on changing the time) or at least leave the car in the garage on the Monday after the changeover.

-Conversely, there is evidence to suggest that the transition to standard time (winter time), during which one gets an "extra" hour, actually reduces the risk of traffic accidents.
-And even daylight saving time itself - disregarding the time around the transition - probably has a positive effect, as the main traffic times generally occur during daylight hours.
+Conversely, there are indications that the changeover to standard time (winter time), when you get an hour 'for free', reduces the risk of traffic accidents.
+And summer time itself - apart from the time directly around the changeover - probably also has a positive effect, as peak traffic times tend to be during daylight hours.

-Especially the trains have always been affected by time changes - even more so in the past, as local time measurement was still in use, meaning time shifts did not only occur twice a year, but on almost every journey between two cities.
+Railroads in particular have always been affected by time changes - in the past even more so than today, because at that time local timekeeping still applied, meaning that time shifts occurred not just twice a year, but on almost every journey between two cities.

-To limit the resulting confusion, the railway introduced its own time zones - the Berlin, Munich, Stuttgart, Karlsruhe, or Ludwigshafen time, which the trains adhered to and which was additionally displayed at the stations besides local time.
-The standardization of times within Germany to Central European Time, which was demanded primarily by the railway companies and introduced in 1893, significantly simplified the situation.
+In order to keep the inevitable confusion within limits, the railroads introduced quasi separate time zones - Berlin, Munich, Stuttgart, Karlsruhe or Ludwigshafen time, which the railroads followed and which was displayed at the stations in addition to the local time.
+The standardization of times within Germany to Central European Time, which was demanded primarily by the railroad companies and introduced in 1893, simplified the situation considerably.

-The time changes resulting from daylight saving time are actually a piece of cake and are now handled very routine by Deutsche Bahn.
+The time changes resulting from the summer time regulation, on the other hand, are actually a piece of cake and are now handled very routinely by Deutsche Bahn.
 The procedure is as follows:

-• During the switch to daylight saving time, trains are missing the hour between 2 and 3 a.m.
-Freight trains are sent off early if possible to arrive on time.
-S-Bahn trains that would only be in service during the missing hour are simply canceled.
+• When switching to summer time, trains miss the hour between 2 and 3 o'clock.
+Wherever possible, freight trains are simply sent on their journey earlier so that they arrive on time.
+S-Bahn trains that would only be running within the missing hour are simply canceled.

-For night trains, any overnight stops are shortened to arrive at the destination without delay.
+For night trains, any night-time stops are shortened in order to arrive at the destination without any delays.

-• During the switch to standard time (winter time), the hour between 2 and 3 a.m. is repeated, making the night longer.
+• When switching to standard time (winter time), the hour is repeated between 2 and 3 a.m., so the night is longer.

-During this night, night trains simply halt for an hour at a suitable station to avoid arriving too early.
+Night trains then simply stop for an hour at a suitable station so as not to arrive too early.

-S-Bahn trains that depart during the double hour depart "twice" that night, which naturally requires an increased number of vehicles and personnel.
+S-Bahn trains that depart on the double hour depart 'twice' that night, which of course requires an increased deployment of vehicles and personnel.

-Of course, traveling by train to a country that does not have or has a different daylight saving time regulation is also problematic.
-Delays or even early arrivals are inevitable.
+Of course, traveling by train to a country that has no or a different summer time regulation is also problematic.
+Delays or even early arrivals are unavoidable here.

-These problems can also occur with air travel, but all airlines plan their flights according to Greenwich Mean Time, so that local time essentially does not matter and is only indicated on the passengers' travel documents.
-However, difficulties can still arise in individual cases, such as in 2015 when the Turkish government unexpectedly postponed the time change, causing the departure times of all flights from Turkey to be delayed by one hour.
+These problems are of course also conceivable with air travel, but all airlines plan their flights according to Greenwich Mean Time, so that the local time is basically irrelevant and only appears on the passengers' travel documents.
+Nevertheless, difficulties can arise in individual cases, such as in 2015, when the Turkish government postponed the time changeover at short notice, causing the departure times of all flights departing from Turkey to be delayed by one hour

 Cookie-Settings